 Choice of programming language is very important while deciding which platform to use for automating your trading strategy.
 Different languages have different pros and cons.
 Most commonly used programming languages used for algorithmic trading are C++, C#, Java, R, Python, and MATLAB.
 You can refer to one of our recent posts on top backtesting platforms where we’ve discussed popular programming languages.

-Different automated trading platforms provide access to/support trading/backtesting of certain securities only; some provide specific access to data feeds like Bloomberg, Thomson/Reuters.
+Different automated trading platforms provide access to/support trading/backtesting of certain securities only; some provide specific access to data feeds like Bloomberg and Thomson/Reuters.
 For instance, there are platforms dedicated to Forex trading or Equities trading only that too in specific markets.
 You need to make sure what the automated trading platform offers and then decide based on your needs.
 The frequency of data that you would need should also be taken into account.
 Some strategies would require daily EOD data while some other strategies might require intraday trading data.

 Some automated trading platforms also provide the web-based platform for online trading and backtesting which makes it easy and convenient to access your trading platform anywhere.
 The web-based platform may have less number of features compared to the desktop trading platform.

-Different automated stock (remove the word “stock”) trading platforms vary in ease of use.
+Different automated stock trading platforms vary in ease of use.
 Some platforms may require actual programming expertise while others may not.
 Most platforms provide a demo version which can help you decide what fits your comfort level.
 The complexity of platforms can be different for different assets traded, and one should check the different tools & features available to analyze the specific asset class.

 Number of Strategies Allowed

 Sometimes there might be restrictions on the number of long or short strategies loaded on a particular account and you might need extra accounts for more strategies.
-You should also check if you’ve enough memory on your computer for multiple accounts if required as it can be memory intensive.
-Some platforms also offer their own trading strategies as add-ons which can be subscribed by paying periodic or one-time fee.
+You should also check if you have enough memory on your computer for multiple accounts if required as it can be memory intensive.
+Some platforms also offer their own trading strategies as add-ons which can be subscribed by paying a periodic or one-time fee.